ArctosDB/documentation-wiki/_documentation/notifications.markdown

 **Code table updates** are sent to all “data quality” contacts.

-**Agent “flagged as duplicate” messages** are sent to the “data quality” contacts of affected collections 7 days before the agents are merged.
+**Agent “flagged as duplicate” messages** are sent to the “data quality” contacts of affected collections 14 days before the agents are merged.

+**Arctos Pending Data Notification** are daily reminders of "Data Entry Extras" - specimen data pushed to part, identifier, etc. bulkloaders from specimen data entry.

+**Arctos Locality Change Notification** and **Arctos Collecting Event Change Notification** are daily notifications of changed Localities or Events.

+**Reciprocal Relationship Notification** is a daily notification of unreciprocated interspecimen relationships.

 ## Reports